benson890610/PHP-upload_download_files/README.md

 ### Download Requirements

 Each file is represented as link in home page
-Click on link to strart downloading file
+Click on link to download file

 ### Htaccess